San Francisco finally has a “Coit Tower House” – it only took 86 years…

 Let's just say that I'm glad I didn't have to build this manually, by hand.

-The upscale model is based on my smaller HO scale tower, which unfortunately wasn't high resolution enough for such a size.
-It had to be completely rebuilt as a result.
+The upscale model is based on my smaller HO scale tower, which unfortunately wasn't high resolution enough for such a large size (7'+).
+It had to be completely redesigned as a result.

 Just as the real tower itself, I started the build process from the base ring.
-I had to consider the final weight of the tower, which is about 25kg, and design with that in mind.
-I used 2 shells @ 1.1mm wall @ 0.5mm layer height in this case.
+I had to consider the final weight of the tower – which is ~25kg – and design with that in mind.
+I used 2 shells @ 1.1mm wall @ 0.5mm layer height for the base ring, since the entire weight of the tower will be resting on it for many years to come, it had to be made strong.

 This ring includes a hidden channel for the LED light strip that will illuminate the tower from below.